turingschool/backend-curriculum-site/module3/projects/rails_engine_lite/evaluation.md

 ---
 layout: page
-title: Rails Engine Evaluation
+title: Rails Engine Lite Evaluation
 length: 1 week
 type: project
 ---

 For the project eval, you should prepare a 10 minute presentation that clearly demonstrates each category of the below rubric.

 In the past, we had students record their presentation.
 This is not a requirement anymore.
-But, if you'd like to get an idea for what a good presentation might entail, you can take a look at these recorded presentations (these students have given their permission for these to be shared):
+But, if you'd like to get an idea for what a good presentation might entail, you can take a look at these recorded presentations.
+Be aware that the project requirements (mainly around # of endpoints) have changed since these students did the project.
 1. [Example 1](https://www.loom.com/share/44b0adf2a5b54be5bd4d02405e43c98b)
 2. [Example 2](https://www.loom.com/share/765f2cfbf4af49268cdee564e5d995db)
+*These students have given their permission for these to be shared.

 The technical presentation portion is outlined below with what points should be covered.
 If you have questions about the presentation, please let an instructor know before the time it's due.